 4.2 Years 1900-1909

 The early K&E Mannheim slide rules began to compete with their European counterparts.
-Inverse, folded, and cubic scales began to become available on the European slide rules.
-Manufacturers appear to have experimented with a variety of standard scale arrangements this decade in search of more efficient computational power.
+Inverse, folded, and cubic scales began to become available as manufacturers appear to have experimented with a variety of standard scale arrangements this decade in search of more efficient computational power.
 See, for example, the Dietzgen rules with their special “B” scales (1762-B), as well as the inverse scales and “triplex” scale arrangements on the Kolesch slide rules.
-The “log-log” scales, invented nearly a century earlier, are re-introduced by K&E on their duplex models at the end of this decade.
+Specialty slide rules, for example for electrical calculations (“electros”) and for chemical proportions, and so on, came on the scene.
+The “log-log” scales, invented nearly a century earlier, are re-introduced on the early electro rules in Europe and by K&E on their duplex models at the end of this decade.

 Some notable technical developments: Zeplin first flight; Wright Brothers and Kitty Hawk flights; Einstein’s development of special and general relativity; Ford’s Model T automobile.